 - Place the crushed cookies and remaining dry ingredients into a medium bowl and mix well.

-- Whisk together the Marsala, melted, unsalted butter and melted chocolate and stir wet ingredients into the dry ingredients.
+- Whisk together the Marsala, melted, unsalted butter, and melted chocolate, and stir the wet ingredients into the dry ingredients.

-- Place the chocolate mixture along the length of a doubled sheet of plastic wrap.
-Alternatively use baking paper.
+- Place the chocolate mixture along the length of a double sheet of plastic wrap.
+Alternatively, use baking paper.

 - Roll into a log, wrapping tightly and firmly in the plastic wrap (or baking paper).
 Pop into the fridge for at least 3 hours or overnight.
 It will need some time to set and become firm.
-If you are really in a hurry, place the chocolate salami in the freezer for 2 hours.
+If you are really in a hurry, place it in the freezer for 2 hours.

-For best results when you cut a slice, crush the cookies unevenly.
+- For best results when you cut a slice, crush the cookies roughly with your hands.
 You want to have some larger and some smaller pieces.
 Imagine what a slice of salami looks like.
-There is larger and smaller pieces of fat through each slice.
+There are larger and smaller pieces of fat through each slice.
 This is exactly what the cookies should be like.

-Combine the ingredients very well.
-At first it may look a bit dry but it is important that all the dry ingredients are moistened so that the chocolate salami holds together well.
+- Combine the ingredients very well.
+At first, it may look a bit dry but all the dry ingredients must be moistened so that the ingredients holds together well.

-Tie the string around the salami is just for fun and is absolutely NOT essential to enjoy this sweet treat!
+Tie the string around the salami is just for fun and is NOT essential to enjoy this sweet treat!
 However, if you would like to do this first be sure to have the salami very cold and well set.
-Basically you just need to tie it like a roast.
-I have found this good video for you to watch.
-Click here to watch and the chef starts tying as I did at about 1.20 minutes.
-Have fun!!

-This Italian chocolate treat is ideal to serve with after-dinner coffee.
+This Chocolate Salami is ideal to serve with after-dinner coffee.
 However, why not add it to a dessert fruit platter or a treat for afternoon tea?
-For best results, serve cold from the fridge because it will become soft at room temperature.
+In cool weather, you may need to allow it to sit for a few minutes before it can be sliced.
+However, if the room temperature is warm, serve cold from the fridge.

 More recipes like this